 Static routes can be specified on the Static Routes configuration page.
 A static route provide fixed routing path through the network.
 It is manually configured on the router and must be updated if the network topology was changed recently.
 Static routes are private routers unless they are redistributed by a routing protocol.
-Static routes configuration form is shown on Figure 26.
+There are two forms, one for IPv4 and the second for IPv6 configuration.
+Static routes configuration form for IPv4 is shown on Figure 28.

-Figure 26: Static Routes Configuration
+Figure 28: Static Routes Configuration

-The description of all items is listed in Table 27.
+The description of all items is listed in Table 28.

-Item Description Enable IP static routes If checked, static routing functionality is enabled.
+Item Description Enable IPv4 static routes If checked, static routing functionality is enabled.
 Active are only routes enabled by the checkbox in the first column of the table.
 Destination Network The destination IP address of the remote network or host to which you want to assign a static route.
 Mask or Prefix Length The subnet mask of the remote network or host IP address.
 Gateway IP address of the gateway device that allows for contact between the router and the remote network or host.
 Metric Metric definition, means number rating of the priority for the route in the routing table.
 Routes with lower metrics have higher priority.
 Interface Select an interface the remote network or host is on.

-Table 27: Static Routes configuration
+Table 28: Static Routes Configuration for IPv4